|History: 25 Years CD||Ortofon, Garrard, Decca, Tannoy||The Sound of Tubes and Transistors|

 The question is also why the ideas of certain conductors, composers and instrumentalists, are often on the political right side.
 Maybe it is because they do not have the time to study political ideas and the evolution of society thoroughly.
 But most of all many tend to think only in structured music, of ideas organized in sound, in which for them there is no place for external influences.
-This is applicable for the classically oriented musicians.
-Those who roamed the realm of modernistic and avantgarde music styles are generally rebellious.
+This is applicable for the purely classically oriented musicians.
+Those who roamed the realm of modernistic and avantgarde music styles generally are of the rebellious type.

 Mengelberg's behavior had not only become problematic to the Dutch music scene but also to the entire nation.
-In 1945 he was declared unworthy to keep his post of principal conductor of "his" orchestra.
+In 1945 he was declared unworthy to keep his post of principal conductor of the Concertgebouw Orchestra.

 This verdict became definitive in 1947, the year in which bans on several